 Back To Section: Table of Contents > Trail Notes Directory / California Section Posts

 The PCT begins on a low hill near Campo (elev.
 2,915′), a small town near the Mexican border.
 It then passes through Lake Morena County Park.
-Campo to Lake Morena is a 29.9 kilometer moderately trafficked point-to-point trail located near Campo, California that features a lake and is rated as difficult.
+Campo to Lake Morena is a 20 mile/29.9 kilometer moderately trafficked point-to-point trail located near Campo, California.

 - Lake Morena Campground is well used to hikers and has enough space to cater for a very large crowd.

 - Just up the road, you will find an excellent little cafe that serves really good fast food.
 There is also a small general store and the locals are super friendly around here.

 - As for the campsite itself, the showers and toilets are excellent while the grass is near perfect throughout.
 Note: Lake Morena campground costs $5 per person.